tchartron/gitlab-runner/README.md

 chmod u+x register.sh
 ./register.sh my_registration_token
 ```
+This creates a config.toml file which should be mounted into container.
+It also register the runner so it should be visible and available in gitlab.

 ### Configuration of host
 Enable ssh access between runner and deploy host to run a CI/CD job